Once Cursed, Twice Shy

 Working quickly, I got him untangled and then held him up, marveling at the softness of his fur.
 “Are you okay?”

-He twitched his nose, making his whiskers bounce.
+His nose twitched in response, making his whiskers bounce.

 “I don’t know what to do next,” I told him.
-“If I take you with me, I’m afraid Millie will try to eat you.”
+“If I take you with me, I’m afraid Mildred will try to eat you.”

 “A hypothesis not without merit,” Conroy piped up.